LeoKlv1977/trajectories/README.md

 The project is crossplatform, requires C++ 17 or higher.
 Build system is Cmake.
 To (re)build the project from scratch run build.sh.
 The code is covered by unitests that are implemented using doctest project.
 This is not what I use in real life, but I liked the idea to build tests using header file only.
+The structure looks like this: root
+    lib
+    utests
+    build
+    bin

+_lib_ is a static libray used in the _tracker_ and _utests_.

 The key class is Trajectory, where path of timepoints sorted by time is stored.
 It can also calculate metrics of the path: speed, length.
 Metrics are lazily calculated once, then they are cached.
 Note that in fact path is constant, so once created path can not be modified, so its metrics are also constant.